Thoughts On Increasing Self-Confidence In Particular Social Situations

 Slowly gain true skill and comfort in the areas you feel unconfident about

 Increasing your comfort levels is similar.
 To deal with the situations that really make your nervous you need to push yourself to face them, at a pace you can handle.
-This article goes into way, way more detail:
+It can help to do other work first, like learning how not to take all your insecure thoughts at face value, but at some point you've got to get out in the real world.
+This article goes into way more detail:

 These articles may also help: